-Ground Up AI Adoption How Middle Management and Specialists Become Indispensable in Leading the Charge
+Ground Up AI Adoption: How Middle Management and Specialists Become Indispensable in Leading the Charge

 Unlike most technology deployments, the most effective starting point for AI deployment is from the ground-up, not the top-down.
 Top-down implementation spreads a lack of buy-in, omitted insights, and implementation too rigid to account for the nuances in each employee’s role.
 Scaling and maximizing ROI on artificial intelligence means specialists and middle management rolling up their sleeves, and manually discovering inside-out and backward every detail of how AI can optimize performance in ways relevant to their roles.